Loena Hendrickx: 2017–2018 season: Pyeongchang Olympics

 A knee injury forced Hendrickx to withdraw from three events early in the season.
 She repeated as Belgian national champion in December.
 In January, she placed fifth at the 2018 European Championships in Moscow, Russia.
 The following month, she represented Belgium at the 2018 Winter Olympics, where she and her brother Jorik were the only siblings competing in the singles skating events.
 The journey to Pyeongchang, South Korea, was the longest Hendrickx had ever travelled before and the first time their mother had attended a major international event to watch them compete in person.
-She placed sixteenth overall.
+The family crowdfunded the costs to bring her to the event by organizing dinners in local parish halls.
+Hendrickx placed sixteenth overall.

 At the 2018 World Championships in Milan, Italy, Hendrickx set new personal bests in both segments to finish in ninth place.
 Her result qualified Belgium to send two skaters to compete at the 2019 World Championships.